alozano-77/AWS-SAA-C02-Course/README.md

 - No CPU resources are being consumed
 - No memory is being used
 - Networking is not running
-- Storage is allocated to the instance for the OS.
+- Storage is allocated to the instance for the OS together with any applications.

 #### 1.2.5.4.
 Terminated State